 There are guidelines for how often the alignment should be checked.
 According to Mr. John Piotrowski and his Shaft Alignment Handbook, for newly installed machinery the alignment should be checked after 500 to 2000 hours of intermittent operation, or 1–3 months of continuous operation.
 If there was no apparent shift in the alignment, then next check should be made between 4500 and 9000 hours of intermittent operation or 6 months to 1 year of continuous operation.
 If no apparent shift occurred at any time, then checks should be made every 2–3 years.
 This interval can of course be influenced by factors such as equipment criticality etc.

 If a moderate shift in alignment occurred at any time, then the equipment should be aligned to within acceptable tolerances.
-If a radical shift occurred, then additional investigation should begin to determine what is causing the shift – a root cause analysis.
+If a radical shift occurred, then an additional investigation should begin to determine what is causing the shift – a root cause analysis.
 For example, any indication of excessive wear and tear will also be an indicator of a “non-healthy” machinery installation.

 The importance of documentation